-- Develop a participation agreement for the LEA to sign that includes the requirements for participate in the MAC program; - Serve as the single point of contact for LEAs that are either interested in participating or are participating in the Medicaid School-Based Program; - Help LEAs prepare appropriate claims for the MAC costs under the Medicaid program; - Ensure that the Medical program pays only for appropriate MAC activities and that such activities are carried out effectively and efficiently; - Protect the fiscal integrity of the Medicaid program by providing a clear articulation of the requirements for MAC; - Help ensure consistency in the application of federal school-based claiming requirements; - Assist in the implementation of operational and oversight functions; - Educate all LEAs throughout the State about Medicaid school-based claiming; - Train and provide technical assistance to all participating LEAs; - Perform certain key claims functions related to the submittal and payment of LEA claims; and - Conduct compliance reviews of all participating LEAs.
+- Develop a participation agreement for the LEA to sign that includes the requirements for the Medicaid School-Based program; - Serve as the single point of contact for LEAs that are either interested in participating or are participating in the MSBC. - Help LEAs prepare appropriate claims under the Medicaid program; - Ensure that the Medical program pays only for appropriate Medicaid activities and that such activities are carried out effectively and efficiently; - Protect the fiscal integrity of the Medicaid program by providing a clear articulation of the requirements for the MSBC program; - Help ensure consistency in the application of federal school-based claiming requirements; - Assist in the implementation of operational and oversight functions; - Educate all LEAs throughout the State about Medicaid School Based Claiming; - Train and provide technical assistance to all participating LEAs; - Perform certain key claims functions related to the submittal and payment of LEA claims such as the administration of the RMTS and cost collection: - Distribute LEA payments; and - Conduct compliance reviews of all participating LEAs.